-Anwari Begum, 27-year-old, lives with her mother and sister in Metiaburz in Kolkata.
+Anwari Begum, 27-year-old, lives with her mother and sister in Metiaburz area in Kolkata.
 As a child, she was timid and shy.
 Being from a conservative family, she was not allowed to go out on her own and was mostly confined to home, helping her mother with the household chores and managing her studies.

 At 13, she lost her father, the only earning member of the family.
 Her mother was not educated enough to get a well-paying job.
 She started working in a local embroidery shop.
 Anwari dropped out of school and began stitching work from home, which used to get her Rs 500 to Rs 1,000 per month.
 Amid the insurmountable financial crisis, their neighbours and relatives started pressuring Anwari’s mother to get her elder daughter married.

 “My family calls me a hero.
 In the past 10 years, I have lived through situations during which I was encouraged, challenged, criticised and supported, all with the single motive of being independent.
-That has enabled me to grow this far.”
+That has enabled me to grow this far.” mentioned the young lady

 About the project